Christian Walker Player Props: Diamondbacks vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.
+- The Red Sox pitching staff is 18th in the league with a collective 8.5 strikeouts per nine innings.

-- The Red Sox have a 4.76 team ERA that ranks 25th among all league pitching staffs.
+- The Red Sox's 4.69 team ERA ranks 24th across all league pitching staffs.

-- Red Sox pitchers combine to allow 72 total home runs at a clip of 1.4 per game (fourth-most in baseball).
+- Red Sox pitchers combine to allow the fourth-most home runs in baseball (73 total, 1.4 per game).

-- Whitlock (1-2) takes the mound for the Red Sox in his fourth start of the season.
-He's put together a 6.19 ERA in 16 2/3 innings pitched, with 11 strikeouts.
+- Houck gets the start for the Red Sox, his 10th of the season.
+He is 3-3 with a 4.99 ERA and 46 strikeouts in 48 2/3 innings pitched.

-- In his last appearance on Saturday, April 22, the right-hander tossed four innings against the Milwaukee Brewers, allowing five earned runs while surrendering eight hits.
+- In his last outing on Tuesday against the Los Angeles Angels, the righty tossed six innings, giving up one earned run while surrendering three hits.

-- In three games this season, the 26-year-old has put up a 6.19 ERA and 6.2 strikeouts per nine innings, while allowing a batting average of .311 to opposing batters.
+- In nine games this season, the 26-year-old has put up a 4.99 ERA and 8.5 strikeouts per nine innings, while giving up a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.